 Egg donors have the right to be fully informed from beginning to end, as medical procedures with potential side-effects are involved.
 In short, they must be counseled about both the pros and the cons of egg cell donation.

-Although in most European countries egg donors should remain anonymous, in general intended parents can choose between the following three ways of obtaining donor oocytes:
+Although in most European countries egg donors should remain anonymous, in general candidates can become egg donors in one of the following ways:

-- Known or directed donors: Directed donors are women whose identity is disclosed to the intended parent.
-This means you can become a donor for a friend, sister, or close relative (intrafamilial egg donation).
+- Known or directed donors are women whose identity is disclosed to the intended parent.
+This means you can become a donor for a friend, sister, or close relative (See Intrafamilial egg donation).

-- Anonymous egg donors: In this case, the donor remains unknown to the recipient, which means that donors are recruited through an agency’s established egg donation program or egg donor bank.
+- In this case, the donor remains unknown to the recipient, which means that donors are recruited through an agency’s established egg donation program or egg donor bank.

-Intended parents who recruit a donor directly through advertisements should be cautious about it, as in these circumstances the donor has not been pre-screened and therefore has not been tested for infectious or genetic diseases, among other crucial aspects concerning their health.
+Donors can be recruited directly through advertisements.
+However, all donors should be pre-screened and tested for infectious and genetic diseases, among other crucial aspects concerning their health.

-- Screening for risk factors: All potential egg donors are screened for risk factors for and clinical evidence of hereditary diseases and infections.
+- All potential egg donors are screened for risk factors for and clinical evidence of hereditary diseases and infections.
 A donor is ineligible if the presence of a risk factor is detected.

-- Laboratory testing: All donors must be tested for infectious and viral diseases such as syphilis, HIV-1 and HIV-2, hepatitis B and C, Chlamydia trachomatis, neisseria gonorrhoeae, etc.
+- All donors must be tested for infectious and viral diseases, including syphilis, HIV-1 and HIV-2, hepatitis B and C, Chlamydia trachomatis, and neisseria gonorrhoeae.

-- Blood type: prospective donors should have documentation of both their blood type and Rhesus factor status, as well as a complete blood count, and rubella titer.
+- Prospective donors should have documentation of both their blood type and Rhesus factor status, as well as a complete blood count, and rubella titer.

 Genetic screenings are not a requirement everywhere.
 However, if done, they should be based on ethnicity and include testing d for the presence of cystic fibrosis (CF).
 Karyotyping is not compulsory either, but may be offered by some fertility clinics.